lino-framework/lino/docs/admin/install_debian.rst

   Validating models...

   0 errors found
-  Django version 1.4 pre-alpha SVN-16376, using settings 'dsbe.settings'
+  Django version 1.4 pre-alpha SVN-16376, using settings 'pcsw.settings'
   Development server is running at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.